 Have you ever found yourself in a conversation about money with someone and the two of you just click.
-You are “on the same wavelength” as my mom used to say.
+“You are on the same wave length” as my mom used to say.
 It’s usually because you have the same money personality.

 They may be guarded but when you share a little bit about your money history they will usually share back.
 Often it can open the floodgates.

 If you have this person in your life they will act like money doesn’t exist.
 When the topic of money comes up, they will change the topic to anything else.
 They will keep their head in the sand while all the junk falls apart around them.

 Getting this person to talk about money is going to be tougher.
 They don’t want to talk about it so you may have to use the things money can provide them, (toys, retirement, freedom) rather than talk directly about it.

 This personality believes that they are above money.
-They can look at money and think that it is beneath them.
+They can look at money and think that money is beneath them.
 They would never speak about money as it is a vile topic left for those who are beneath them.

 Spenders get real pleasure out of spending their money and they love getting the things that money can give them.
 They are more likely to live in the moment and don’t think about the future in terms of dollars and retirement.
-Money to them is all about the experience and living in the now.

 When you are talking to them try to focus around the things money does for them.
 The cool things that money can afford them.